CycloneDX/cyclonedx-javascript-library/README.md

 ## Install

-This package and the resulting dist sources are available as npm package:
+This package and the build results are available as npm package:
 ```shell
 npm i -S @cyclonedx/cyclonedx-library
 ```

-However, you can install the package from source, which will compile the dist automatically on installation:
+However, you can install the package from source, which will build automatically on installation:
 ```shell
 npm i -S git@github.com:CycloneDX/cyclonedx-javascript-library.git
 ```